ArovaSyams/login-collector/README.md

 1. import the database inside this folder to your local database
 2. Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
 3. And to run it you must type this `php spark serve` in your terminal

+## Run

+The default of email is `admin@gmail.com` and password is `admin`, you can also add your ows account by press register below the login screen